Skip to main content

 What happens at ‘First Fix’ and ‘Second Fix’ when building a home?

-Building your new house can be a daunting project, with various stages involved, some of which can’t take place until certain other work has been completed.
+Building your dream home can be a daunting project, with numerous stages involved, some of which can’t take place until certain other work has been completed.
+In this article, we look at what tasks you may need to complete during the First and Second Fix stages of your self-build project.

 What happens during the First Fix when building your home?

 • Heat Recovery Ventilation ducting is installed.
-This should be completed before any other services are positioned below the concrete slab (if the house is a timber frame construction, ventilation pipework will need to be in place before partition walls and floors).
+This should be completed before any other services are positioned below the concrete slab (if the house is a timber frame construction, ventilation pipework will need to be in place before partition walls and floors are plasterboarded).

-• Joinery work - this will include building stud walls, roof struts, door frames and floor joists.
+• Joinery work will take place, including building stud walls, roof struts, door frames and floor joists.

 What happens during the Second Fix when building your home?

-• Central Vacuum System ducting will be laid in floors when plastering is almost complete and before the floor screed has been poured.
-If installing underfloor heating, the vacuum ducting needs laid before this is put down.
-For central vacuum units being installed in a detached garage, a 4” trench duct to carry the vacuum pipe must also be installed at this stage.
+• Central Vacuum System ducting will be laid in Beam-Central-Vacuum-ducting-at-second-fix-stagefloors when plastering is almost complete and before the floor screed has been poured.
+If installing underfloor heating, the vacuum ducting needs laid before any underfloor heating pipes are installed.
+For central vacuum units being installed in a detached garage, a 4” trench duct to carry the vacuum pipe must also be installed at this stage, as well as a 4” service pipe using swept bends to facilitate All Terrain Flexible Ducting (ATFD) from the house to the garage.

-• Your joiners will do all their finishing touches after the plastering to get the house finished.
+• Your joiners will do all their finishing touches after the plastering to make your house feel more like a home.
 This will include fitting your internal doors, skirting boards, architraves and kitchens.

-• The remainder of your fixtures and fittings will be put in place, including kitchen and bathroom appliances etc.
+• The rest of your fixtures and fittings will be put in place, including kitchen and bathroom appliances etc.

-Once the Second Fix is complete, your Central Vacuum unit can be hung and connected, and it is important to be doing this before any floor tiles are put down.
-The Mechanical Ventilation system can now be installed and tested for airflow rates and system balancing by a fully qualified BEAM engineer.
+Once the Second Fix is complete, your Beam Central Vacuum unit can be hung and connected - it is important to do this before any floor tiles are put down.
+The Heat Recovery Ventilation system can now be installed.
+A fully qualified BEAM engineer will test the system for airflow rates and system balancing.

 Contact an expert at BEAM for advice on all your central vacuum and mechanical ventilation requirements.
 Alternatively, you can call our team on +44 (0)28 7963 2424.